joao-osilva/streamsets-datacollector-training/README.md

   **OBS:** "-n 0" is to generate an infinite log file, "-o LOG" is the output type, "-p WEB" is the file prefix.

-- You should the file on the directory:
+- You should see the file on the directory:

     ![fake_log_2](https://i.imgur.com/IvCG2zw.png)